httmako/shira_at/blog/source/mariadb.md

 This page is a summary of my learnings with mariadb.

+All performance results were tested on an Debian11 server with a 4core 2GHz CPU (Burst 3.35GHz, AMD EPYC 7702P) and 8GB RAM.
+The mariadb was not changed from its default settings, the innodb cache is (according to grafana) 128MiB.

 It is not supposed to be a complete overview or a detailed guide on how to use it, but instead just a collection of experiences and accidental benchmarks.